mperzl/ganglia-mod_ibmpower/README.md

 **Return type:** `GANGLIA_VALUE_INT`

 * This metric returns the number of CPUs the OS sees in the system.
-* In a POWER5 Shared Processor LPAR this returns the number of logical CPUs.
+* In a POWER Shared Processor LPAR this returns the number of logical CPUs.
 * If we are running on AIX 5L v5.3 or later the number of online CPUs is returned.
 * On AIX versions before v5.3 the number of configured CPUs is returned.
 * If libperfstat returns an error code a value of -1 is returned.